-Cato family receives 2013 Leopold Conservation Award
+Blue Mountain Peak Ranch receives 2016 Leopold Conservation Award

+Texas Parks & Wildlife At Texas Parks and Wildlife Department, our mission is to manage and conserve the natural and cultural resources of Texas and to provide hunting, fishing, and outdoor recreation opportunities for the use and enjoyment of present and future generations.
+We seek to balance outdoor recreation with conservation as we achieve greater self-sufficiency.
 On one hand, we must manage and protect our natural and cultural resources.
 At the same time, we must generate increased revenue by adding value through more and better public services.
 We affirm that a culturally diverse, well-trained staff will best achieve this balance.
 And we must never forget, not in the haste of business, nor in the pride of science, that the outdoors should above all be a source of joy!
 Providing outdoor experiences, whereby young minds form values, will be our greatest contribution to the future.